Case Study: Intranet reforms that result in fewer help desk tickets and service calls

 The section (fig. b) reduced help desk calls by 65%.

-Every month we review the web page click-through rate and compare it to the incoming calls and emails.
+We review the web page click-through rate monthly and compare it to the incoming calls and emails.
 It’s working.
 New employees used the intranet homepage more often than contacting the help desk department.